Can you take Akemann--Weaver's $\diamondsuit_{\aleph_1}$ away?: The Unique Extension Property of pure states

 \begin{proof} To see that the first part of \eqref{1.changeposet} holds, fix $q\in \bbP_1$.
 Conditions (1)--(3) of Definition~\ref{poset} do not depend on the tuples of pure states, while (4) and (5) are weakened as one passes to sub-tuples of pure states.
-Since conditions (a)--(c) do not refer to the pure states, the second part of \eqref{1.changeposet} follows.
+The second part of \eqref{1.changeposet} follows because conditions (a)--(c) of Definition~\ref{poset} do not refer to the pure states.